LNshuti/unicorns-networks/README.md

 ----------------------------

-Some limitations of the Python [gradio](https://leoncensh-networkx-saas.hf.space) app were that the app doesn't render well on Mobile, with the network diagrams overlapping too much, which led to a poor user experience.
+Some limitations of the Python [gradio](https://leoncensh-networkx-saas.hf.space) app were that it doesn't render well on Mobile, with the network diagrams overlapping too much, which led to a poor user experience.

 To solve this rendering issue, I built a new [version](jsuwyvjtb69oziys.vercel.app) using **React**, which renders much better on mobile.
 This app serves dual purposes: